-The return of principle is not taxable.
+The return of principal is not taxable.
 It is considered a return of the “cost” on an investment and therefore not recognized as income.
-When you sell property on an installment sale, the buyer typically makes installment payments to you, and this usually contains both interest and principle.
+When you sell property on an installment sale, the buyer typically makes installment payments to you, and this usually contains both interest and principal.
 Only the interest portion of the payment is taxable.
 To determine the taxable portion of an installment sale you must file form 6252 with your federal tax return.

 Taxable Portion of Sale

-When you sell a property, a portion of the proceeds is considered a return of principle – or capital basis -- and this portion is not taxable.
+When you sell a property, a portion of the proceeds is considered a return of principal – or capital basis -- and this portion is not taxable.
 For example, if you paid $50,000 for a property and you sell it for $75,000, your taxable portion of the sale is $25,000 -- $75,000 less $50,000.
 The only portion that is taxable is the amount of appreciation earned above the original cost.

-Installment Sale Calculation
+Installment Sale Calculations

-When you sell property on an installment sale you receive future payments that include both a return of principle and income.
+When you sell property on an installment sale you receive future payments that include both a return of principal and income.
 Federal form 6252 is used for Installment Sale Income.
 With this form you determine your Gross Profit Percentage, which you use in subsequent years to determine what portion of the installment payments are taxable.
 For example, if you paid $100,000 for a property and sell it for $200,000, your gross profit percentage is 50 percent -- $100,000 divided by $200,000.

 When you receive dividends, usually a portion of this is considered a return of capital and is not taxable.
 When you receive your annual 1099 DIV, it should allocate the taxable and non-taxable portions of the dividend.
 The investment house keeps track of this and is responsible for allocating the taxable and non-taxable portion.
 You should verify these numbers with your accountant to ensure they are accurate.
-You should keep records to show what your initial investment in the stock was, to help ascertain what your cost, or principle basis, was in the stock .
+You should keep records to show what your initial investment in the stock was, to help ascertain what your cost, or principal basis, was in the stock .

-A return of principle is the same thing as a return of your cost basis.
+A return of principal is the same thing as a return of your cost basis.
 When you purchase property, you should keep records that document the cost of your investment, because you may need this information in the future when you decide to sell the property.
 For real estate, you should keep a copy of the purchase contract and also a copy of the final HUD-1 settlement statement, which shows all the details of the transaction.
 Your accountant will need these documents to allocate cost basis from your taxable gain.